 SSL is an abbreviation for Secure Sockets Layer.
 It’s a web protocol that creates secure online connections between servers and browsers.
 The data sent via an SSL connection becomes encrypted and un-encrypted so only the intended recipient can view it.

 SSL is especially important for ecommerce sites because it helps prevent hackers from accessing private data and financial information.

 Also, if your website collects private information (like credit-card numbers,) and it isn’t protected with SSL, Google could tag your site, or some of its pages, as non-secure.

 If you still have an HTTP website rather than HTTPS and SSL, here’s how to make the switch.

 1. Replace your site’s internal paths with relative paths.
 Do the same with your website’s media content.

 2. Purchase an SSL certificate.
+Check the seo Perth prices for reference.
 Avoid free certificates.
 They are generally not as secure as paid ones, and web browsers might be triggered to alert visitors that “this website’s security certificate is not trusted.”